DPGAlliance/dpg-public-letters/README.md

 ## How to Sign

-1. Edit the xxx file by clicking this link.
+1. Edit the [dpg-sustainability-letter.md](dpg-sustainability-letter.md) file by clicking [this link](https://github.com/DPGAlliance/dpg-public-letters/edit/main/dpg-sustainability-letter.md).
-2. At the end of the file, enter your full name and organisation affiliation separated by a comma using the format: [Your Name, Organisation].
+2. At the end of the file, enter your full name and affiliation separated by a comma using the format: `Your Name, [Organisation Name](link)`.
-3. Submit your changes through a pull request.
+3. Submit your changes through a new pull request.
 4. Someone will review your changes, make any necessary edits, and merge them.
 5. Your name will be reflected on the letter in a few minutes!